grahamers/padding/README.md

 <ins>**Overview**</ins>

 The code here presents an illustration of the evolution of a solution to a "padding" problem.
 The first implemention could possibly be termed the "reflex" approach.
-On top of that a second approach is provided using C++ 20 "ranges".
-Finally a third solution is coded illustrating the power of ranges and how code is impacted.
+On top of that a second approach is provided using C++ 20 "ranges" which illustrates the power of ranges and how code is impacted.
 The final range based solution is by far the cleanest, most readable and modern.

 <ins>**Task**</ins>